RedaSalhi/newsletter/prompts.md

 >
 >    * Trade, elections, sanctions, financial regulation
 >
-> Provide concise summaries (2–3 sentences) per bullet and flag anything unexpected or market-moving.
-Use a professional tone suitable for an institutional investment newsletter.
+> Use a professional tone suitable for an institutional investment newsletter.

 ---